 Separate meeting of Independent Directors

 During the year under review a separate meeting of IDs was held on 10thMarch 2020.

-a) Non-Independent Directors (Non-IDs)
+(a) Non-Independent Directors (Non-IDs)

 IDs used various criteria and methodology practiced in Industry prescribed by NRC forevaluation of Non-IDs viz.
 M/s.
-Venu Srinivasan Chairman and Managing Director Dr.Lakshmi Venu and Sudarshan Venu T K Balaji and Gopal SrinivasanDirectors Chairman of the Board and Board as a whole.
+Venu Srinivasan Chairman and Managing Director Dr.Lakshmi Venu Joint Managing Director and Sudarshan Venu T K Balaji and Gopal SrinivasanDirectors Chairman of the Board and Board as a whole.

 IDs evaluated the performance of all Non-IDs individually through a set ofquestionnaires.
 They reviewed their interaction during the Board/ Committee meetings andstrategic inputs given by them to improve the risk management internal controls andcontribution to the Company's growth.

 IDs were satisfied fully with the performance of all Non-IDs.